jieywoo/IAVA/realtimeASAP/README.md

     - OS: ['voiceProb', 'F0env', 'loudness', 'mfcc[0]', 'mfcc[1]', 'mfcc[2]', 'mfcc[3]', 'mfcc[4]', 'mfcc[5]', 'mfcc[6]', 'mfcc[7]', 'mfcc[8]', 'mfcc[9]', 'mfcc[10]', 'mfcc[11]', 'mfcc[12]']

 ## Usage guide
-To run the real-time ASAP system, OpenFace and the Greta platform must be running before launching the main script of "realtime_ASAP.py".
+To run the real-time ASAP system, OpenFace, and the Greta platform must be running before launching the main script of "realtime_ASAP.py".

 Start by changing the socket connection configurations by entering your IP addresses (please leave the port number as it is) in: *config.ini*\
 After launching the ASAP socket communication within the Greta platform, run the system.